qenta-cee/developer-qenta-com/Writerside/topics/Docker-Support.md

 # Docker support

-**%product_name%** for non-Java based application, it possible to run a lightweight proxy server that exposes all SDK methods as a
-RESTful API with JSON payloads to use SDK methods using a standard HTTP connection.
+**%product_name%** for non-Java based application, it possible to run a lightweight server that exposes all SDK methods as a RESTful API with JSON payloads to use SDK methods using a standard HTTP connection.

 ```plantuml
 @startuml